pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 ### Upgrade Imports

 Review your program for warnings on missing imports or deprecated resources.
-If your program contains any deprecated explicit versions, you will need to update these to the a newer version.
+If your program contains any deprecated explicit versions, you will need to update these to a newer version.
 The suggested version is shown in the deprecation message.

 ![azure-deprecation-cli](./azure-deprecation-cli.png)